ScarlettZ98/scarlettz98.github.io/README.md

 ## Getting Started

-1. Open `public/index.html` in your browser
+1. Open `index.html` in your browser (or visit your GitHub Pages URL)
 2. You'll see a black canvas with a green rotating cube
 3. Check the browser console for confirmation messages
 4. Start adding your 3D objects in `src/js/script.js`